merill/merill.github.io/_posts/2023-02-10-azure-ad-extensions-and-attributes.md

 title: Azure AD Extensions and Attributes
 category: tips
 tags: []
-excerpt: I’m a command line guy and hate having to click to get to various Azure AD pages.
-Over time I created these shortcuts and thought you might find them helpful.
+excerpt: A comparison of the five different types of Azure AD extensions and attributes.
 date: 2023-02-10 22:39:52 +0000
 ---